 Fewer Americans apply for jobless aid last week

-Applications for jobless aid fell by 3,000 to 229,000 for the week ending June 11, down from the previous week’s 232,000, the Labor Department reported Thursday.
-First-time applications generally represent the number of layoffs.
+Applications for jobless aid for the week ending Sept.
+3 fell by 6,000 to 222,000, the Labor Department reported Thursday.
+First-time applications generally reflect layoffs.

-The four-week average for claims, which evens out some of the week-to-week volatility, rose by 2,750 from the previous week, to 218,500.
+The four-week average for claims, which smooths out some of the weekly ups and downs, declined by 7,500 to 233,000.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.